 Students who have concerns about a granted service, accommodation, modification of a University practice or requirement, are encouraged to bring those concerns or complaints to the attention of the appropriate campus personnel, e.g., faculty, dean of students for immediate resolution.
-Complaints or appeals related specifically to services for students with disabilities provided by Disability Services should be immediately brought to the attention of the assistant director.
+Complaints or appeals related specifically to services for students with disabilities provided by Disability Services should be immediately brought to the attention of the Director.
 He/She will review the matter and attempt to informally resolve the situation.
 In the event that the matter cannot be resolved, students have the right to use the University’s grievance/appeal procedures.

 All grievances or appeals must be in writing.
 The complaint should include the name and address of the person filing the complaint and describe the alleged complaint or concern.
-For matters involving a classroom accommodation or a requested classroom service the assistant director along with the ADA Committee will review and investigate the complaint.
+For matters involving a classroom accommodation or a requested classroom service the Director along with the ADA Committee will review and investigate the complaint.
 The investigation while informal but thorough, will afford the student an opportunity to submit evidence relevant to the complaint.
 In a timely manner the committee will review the matter and respond to the student.
 The committee will review the petition and forward the petition along with their recommendation to the Student Standards Committee.
 The Student Standards Committee will approve or deny the petition.
 If the petition is denied the student may make a personal appeal to the Student Standards Committee.

 Any petition, grievance or appeal denied by the Student Standards Committee may further appeal directly to the Office of the Provost for reconsideration.
 If the student is dissatisfied with decision of the Office of the Provost he/she may file a complaint with the University’s Equal Employment Opportunity Officer (EOO).
 The EEO will investigate the complaint in accordance with the procedures as set forth in the University’s Harassment and Discrimination Policy.